If you don't like the weather, spend a weekend where everything is under one roof.

 It also has a coffeehouse, a wine shop, a brewery museum, a bookstore, clothing stores and the classy Boat Club restaurant.
 Boat Club Productions offers occasional dinner theater in the Spirit of the North Theatre.

 For more, see Under one roof in Duluth.

-Learning a folk skill in Duluth : In the new Lincoln Park Craft District west of downtown, you can learn a craft or skill at the busy new Duluth Folk School, listen to free folk music in its own Dovetail Cafe & Marketplace and sleep right next door in the three-suite Hotel Pikku.
+Learning a folk skill in Duluth: In the Lincoln Park Craft District west of downtown, you can learn a craft or skill at the busy new Duluth Folk School, listen to free folk music in its own Dovetail Cafe & Marketplace and sleep across the street at the Enger Lofts.